Passwords. We’re always yammering on about them, along with every other cyber security company out there.

 THE BOTTOM LINE WITH PASSWORD SECURITY

-When attackers find a way inside anyway – and they will – you need to be prepared.
+When attackers move past password cracking and still find a way inside anyway – and they will – you need to be prepared.
 So, instead of only looking at next-generation AV, start paying attention to post-compromise security.

 A saying goes: “There’s two types of companies.
 Those who have been breached.
 And those who just don’t know about it.”